Wildlife Education Series

 Wildlife Education Series Dates

-February 7th – Narragansett Bay Coyote Study
+February 7th at 6:00pm – Narragansett Bay Coyote Study

-Data-logging loggerheads: A story about sea turtles in the Greater Atlantic Region
+Data-logging Loggerheads: A story about sea turtles in the Greater Atlantic Region

 This talk will start with a short description of the types of sea turtles present in the Greater Atlantic Region (offshore of Maine through North Carolina).
 Heather will discuss the types of data loggers that she and colleagues have placed on sea turtles in the region, focusing on a collaborative program that has placed more than 200 data loggers on loggerhead sea turtles.
 Photographs and video of the tagging process and turtles at sea will be presented, and the resulting data and its contribution to our understanding of sea turtle behavior and distribution will be discussed.

 Heather lives with her family in Falmouth, Massachusetts.
 She received a Master’s Degree in Biological Science from University of Massachusetts Dartmouth and a PhD in Oceanography from Louisiana State University.
 She has worked since 2003 as a Research Fisheries Biologist at the NOAA’s Northeast Fisheries Science Center in Woods Hole, MA.
 Heather works together with a team of collaborators from federal agencies, academia, and non-governmental organizations to study sea turtle ecology in the Greater Atlantic Region.